Indigenous Earth observations can advance water quality monitoring

 • Yolanda López-Maldonado, Indigenous Earth Systems Scientist

-This event is organised by the GEO Indigenous Alliance and GEO AquaWatch, with support from CSIRO’s AquaWatch Australia, International Association for Great Lakes Research and the World Water Quality Alliance.
+This event was organised by the GEO Indigenous Alliance and GEO AquaWatch, with support from CSIRO’s AquaWatch Australia, International Association for Great Lakes Research and the World Water Quality Alliance.
 It is also part of a webinar series by the Equality, Diversity and Inclusion (EDI) Subgroup of the GEO Programme Board.